 I am pleased to introduce you to the Department of Molecular and Human Genetics at Baylor College of Medicine.
 Our mission is to transform medicine with the science and practice of genetics and genomics.
-The integrated research, clinical and diagnostic activities housed within our department have made great strides in the evolution of genetic medicine.
+The integrated research, clinical and diagnostic activities housed within our department have made us a leader in the implementation of genomic medicine.

-The Department remains a top-ranked genetics program, ranking first among other U.S. genetic departments in total awarded NIH funding and number of grants for over a decade.
+The Department remains the top-ranked genetics program, ranking first among other U.S. genetic departments in total awarded funding and number of grants from the National Institutes of Health for over twelve years.

 We continue to lead in the diagnostic testing arena with Baylor Genetics, our joint venture with H.U.
-Group Holdings, Inc. This jointly governed laboratory supports the academic mission and innovation of the department while promising to extend the impact of genetic diagnostic testing worldwide including, most recently, for infectious diseases.
+Group Holdings, Inc. This jointly governed laboratory supports the academic mission and innovation of the department while promising to extend the impact of genetic diagnostic testing worldwide.

-Our faculty continue to deliver our clinical, training and research missions at home and abroad through our ongoing partnership with the Chinese University of Hong Kong Center for Medical Genetics.
+Our faculty continue to deliver our clinical, training and research missions at home and abroad through our ongoing global partnerships.